 - Never leave anything of value in your garage that can be seen by anyone period!!

 where we live, has more drug traffic than any county in Walker County, .
 Alabama

-Keep any storage room in you garage locked.
+- Keep any storage room in your garage locked.

-Always keep your garage door closed even when you are at home, not only at night but during the day.
-The door can be left open if you are in the outside in the front, but never leave the door open if you are in the backyard for short period of time.
-The police told me that 95% of burglaries occur during the daylight hours.
+- Always keep your garage door closed even when you are at home, not only at night but during the day.
+The door can be left open if you are on the outside in the front, but never leave the door open if you are in the backyard for a short period of time.
+The police told me that 95% of burglaries occur during daylight hours.

 - If possible leave your security system on during the day if you are away from your house even for 15 minutes.
 We have an ADT system with a camera, and it was not on for those brief periods during Monday—costly mistake!!!

 - Purchase insurance for your fishing equipment.
 I have insurance on my boat but no insurance on all fishing tackle.
 Lesson learned; I purchased insurance on Tuesday.

 - Take photos of all your fishing equipment, including tackle, so you will have proof of what you own.